-All food is included in the price, apart from dinners in Khabarovsk (Days 2 & 8).
+All food and accommodation is included in the cost of the holiday, with the exception of dinners in Khabarovsk

 -Le prix de ces séjours est sous l'influence directe du taux de change de l'US Dollar et de la Livre Sterling...
 NATURE & TERROIR se réserve le droit, selon ses conditions générales de vente, de revoir son prix en cas de fluctuation importante des devises ou des tarifs de transport.

 -Le prix affiché est majoré de 10 euros pour frais bancaires.

 -En cas d’inscription à moins de 70 jours de la date de départ, la totalité du montant du bon de commande est dû dès inscription.
 A plus de 70 jours, un acompte de 30% est dû, le solde étant à verser dans les 70 jours précédents le départ.